san9w9n/san9w9n/README.md

 ### 🔭 I’m currently working on ...
 - Part-time backend developer at SPACEMAP. (https://platform.spacemap42.com/)
-- Internship at the AI Application Strategy Office of the KAERI.
+- Participating in an Internship at the AI Application Strategy Office of the KAERI.